sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ### 1. Booking a listing as a buyer

-In Sharetribe Flex, users can book services or items that are available for specific time slots using the calendar booking function.
+In The New Sharetribe, users can book services or items that are available for specific time slots using the calendar booking function.
 This process includes the functionality for booking a service or rental that can be booked for one or multiple days or hours, such as a car rental or